Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 deployment entity.
 By this time, the extension configuration for the second level deployment is already evaluated which enables substitution to occur.

-In order to conform to the validation rules laid out in the Bicep design section, the `extensionConfigs` function with parameter `portion` set to `'auth'` is prohibited from being used within the `"value"` property of the extension config.
+In order to conform to the validation rules laid out in the Bicep design section, usages of the `extensionConfigs` function in non-secure property value expressions will not be allowed to access the `"auth"` property of an extension configuration.
-Parameters to this function must be resolvable at preprocessing time for validation.
-The function will be usable in any language expression context, not just extension configurations.
-If the extension alias cannot be resolved to an extension, a validation error will be thrown.
-If the portion returned by the function would be null or not defined by the extension config schema, the function will return null.

 ### Microsoft.Resources/deployments API changes